Azure/azure-event-hubs-dotnet/src/Microsoft.Azure.EventHubs.ServiceFabricProcessor/ProgrammersGuide.md

 cursor by persisting the offset of the last event processed successfully.
 Checkpointing does not happen automatically, because there are scenarios which do not need it.
-To use checkpointing, the user's implementation of IEventProcessor.ProcessEventsAsync should call the checkpointing methods on the supplied PartitionContext.
+To use checkpointing, the user's implementation of IEventProcessor.ProcessEventsAsync calls the CheckpointAsync methods on the supplied PartitionContext.

 ### Finding the Starting Position